Emerging Uses Of Ketamine Depression Treatment For Improving Mood

 Getty/AnnaStills

-It isn’t currently known how ketamine might support depressive symptoms.
-The anesthetic properties of ketamine are thought to occur by its blockade of NMDA glutamate receptors in the brain.
+Evidence is unclear about how ketamine might support depressive symptoms.
+The anesthetic properties of ketamine are thought to occur by its blockade of N-methyl-D-aspartate (NMDA) glutamate receptors in the brain.
 Glutamate is one of the brain's major neurotransmitters and fast-acting excitatory molecules.
 This neurotransmitter contrasts with monoaminergic systems such as serotonin, which are more localized and slow-moving.
 Ketamine works through the fast-acting glutamate system, consistent with its rapid onset of action.

-Studies suggest that ketamine's antidepressant effects may be due to a blockade of NMDA receptors but also its simultaneous enhancement of another type of glutamate receptor: AMPA receptors.
-The block of NMDA and enhancement of AMPA receptors, together, may cause a rapid release of glutamate in the brain, which is thought to kick-start neuroplasticity (the ability of the brain to grow new neurons and new connections).
+Studies suggest that ketamine's antidepressant effects may be due not only to a blockade of NMDA receptors but also its simultaneous enhancement of another type of glutamate receptor: α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA) receptors.
+The blockade of NMDA and the enhancement of AMPA receptors together may cause a rapid release of glutamate in the brain, which is thought to kick-start neuroplasticity (the ability of the brain to grow new neurons and new connections).

 Contemporary theories of depression suggest that neuroplasticity is impaired in people with depression and that interventions that promote neuroplasticity may alleviate depression.
-Conventional antidepressants, as well as behavioral interventions (such as exercise), have been shown to increase neuroplasticity, as well, and are considered safer by the FDA.
+Conventional antidepressants, as well as behavioral interventions (such as exercise), have also been shown to increase neuroplasticity and are considered to be safer by the FDA.
 However, because ketamine appears to work on the glutamate system, it may work more quickly.
 These results are not confirmed, and more studies are required to understand this treatment fully.

 Although the use of ketamine in treating depression may seem promising, individuals may have remaining questions and challenges.
-While a recent systematic review suggests ketamine is a safe treatment for depression in the short term, questions remain about the long-term risks and potential side effects of ketamine treatment.
+While some studies suggest ketamine is a safe treatment for depression in the short term, questions remain about the long-term risks and potential side effects of ketamine treatment.

-Because the FDA does not recommend ketamine treatment, it can be crucial to be cautious when interacting with clinics or doctors who claim to offer this treatment.
-Although licensed doctors can prescribe ketamine, it has been associated with some challenging symptoms and long-term impacts, such as addiction.
+Because the FDA does not recommend ketamine treatment, be cautious when interacting discussing this treatment with clinics or doctors who claim to offer it.
+Although licensed doctors can prescribe ketamine, it has been associated with some challenging symptoms and long-term impacts, such as addiction

 In addition, ketamine's effects may be temporary, as some individuals may experience a relapse in depression symptoms.
 For this reason, regular infusions of ketamine may be required, which could lead to more significant side effects.
 Because the treatment is not FDA-approved, insurance companies may not cover it, meaning individuals may have to pay $400 to $800 per infusion.
 However, talk to your doctor before exploring these options in more detail, and note that there are FDA-approved and evidence-based treatments for treatment-resistant depression that do not include ketamine.